nick88msn/swift-ui-notes/notes.md

 }
 ```

 In functional programming the behavior of things is important.
 In this case the struct MyFirstView "behaves" like a View.
-Behaving like something in functional programming usually mean we inherit some work already done for us but also means we may need to
-provide something to conform to the type.
+Behaving like something in functional programming usually mean we inherit some work already done for us but also means we may need to provide something to conform to the type.
 In the case of View, we'll see that View is a Swift protocol.
 It is possible to create custom views by declaring types that conform to the [View](https://developer.apple.com/documentation/swiftui/view) protocol.
 To conform to the protocol we need to implement the required body computed property to provide the content for our custom view.

+### ContentView_Previews
+While ContentView is what we see in the main view of the app, ContentView_Previews is not part of the Application.
+It is there to initialize the Preview.
 .....

 # Animation